konstantinB1/crayon-sysdesign/README.md

       ]
     }

 ### The UI
 The UI is similar to the Collaboration tab, in a sense it uses the same key component - `Timeline`.
 Data is stored inside RTK cache on the client, and updates - update the cache entry.
-The network is greatly simplified in contrast to Collaboration tab, as we don't have filter.
+The network is greatly simplified in contrast to Collaboration tab, as we don't have filter. `offset` will take care in same way as in the Collaboration tab of fetching the data in the infinite list, where `n` in the `offset` is the actual `id` (activity id).

+Errors could be handled with a red icon if an sse event currently breaks, to indicate with additional `Tooltip` component that timeline is not in sync

+# Conclusion
+I didn't cover 100% from the design spec, i would gladly speak about topics, or different approaches to this spec if you decide to proceed further.
+Thank you :)